 The hearing process is initiated effective with the date a written request (Request) for a hearing is received by NIAAA.
-The Request must be sent certified mail and must be received by NIAAA within 10 working days of the Applicant receiving notification of NIAAA's decision.
+The Request may be sent by certified mail or email and received by NIAAA with confirmation within 10 working days of the Applicant receiving notification of NIAAA's decision.